Evaluating LLMs for Demographic-Targeted Social Bias Detection: A Comprehensive Benchmark Study: Setup

 \subsubsection{Prompting}

 \citet{brown2020language} demonstrated that \textit{instruction-tuned} LLMs can effectively perform a variety of tasks through textual prompting in \emph{zero-shot} scenarios.
-Following~\cite{llama-guard,palla2025policy}, our evaluation framework employs \emph{policy-based} prompting for bias detection.
+Our evaluation framework employs \emph{policy-based} prompting~\cite{palla2025policy} for bias detection.
 Specifically, the prompt includes a policy detailing the bias detection task and our demographic-based social bias taxonomy.
-To enhance the bias detection capabilities within this prompting framework, we also assess the benefits of incorporating \emph{few-shot} examples for \emph{in-context learning}.
-Specifically, we utilize the retrieval-augmented (RAG) framework~\cite{chen2024class}, where an embedding model identifies the most \emph{relevant} in-context examples for each input instance from the training/development set.
+We also assess the benefits of incorporating \emph{few-shot} examples over zero-shot prompting.
+Specifically, we utilize a retrieval framework~\cite{chen2024class}, where the most \emph{relevant} examples for each input instance are selected from the training/development set using vector embeddings.

 \textbf{Models.} We consider several \textit{instruction-tuned} models ranging from 8B to 72B parameters, e.g., GLM-4~\cite{glm2024chatglm}, Llama-3.1~\cite{dubey2024llama}, and Qwen-2.5~\cite{yang2024qwen2}.
 We also analyze the guardrail model Llama Guard-3~\cite{llama-guard} to explore if such models could directly be applied for general text bias detection.
-To perform RAG-based in-context sample selection, we use the BGE-M3~\cite{chen2024bge} model.
+To perform retrieval-based few-shot example selection, we use the BGE-M3~\cite{chen2024bge} model.